ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.2.4 Activate/Deactivate/Decommission Machine [**[↑]**](#table-of-contents)
 A Zonal admin can Deactivate or Decommission a Machine through the Admin Portal.

 Deactivation refers to a temporary shut down while Decommission refers to a permanent shut down of the Machine.
 Another difference between Deactivated and Decommissioned Machine is that a Deactivated Machine can later be Activated through Admin Portal after a period as required by the country.
 But a Decommissioned Machine cannot be bought into commission again as decommission refers to a permanent shutdown.
 To reactivate such a Machine (if decommissioned by mistake), the Admin must directly update the database through the backend scripts.

 #### 5.2.5 Map/Un-map/Re-map Machine to a Center [**[↑]**](#table-of-contents)
 Admin portal allows a Zonal Admin to map each Machine to a Center.
 This mapping specifies as to which Center can the Machine be used in.
-Admin portal allows a Zonal Admin to map each Machine to a Center.
 A Machine can only be mapped to a Center which belongs to the Machines’ Administrative Zone or a child Administrative Zone of the Machines’ Administrative Zone.
 A Machine can later be un-mapped from the Center in cases where a Machine is needed to be moved to another Center.
 In such cases, the Machine will later need to be mapped to the new Center.
 In case the Machine is required to be mapped to a Registration Center outside the Administrative Zonal Restriction, the Administrative Zone of the Machine must be changed.

 ### 5.3 Device Management [**[↑]**](#table-of-contents)
 Admin Portal allows an Administrator to manage Devices the Country will use for taking Registration of the Residents.
-These includes Device for biometric capture (Fingerprint, Iris, Web camera etc.) Device management includes Viewing, Creating, Editing, Activating, Deactivating and Decommission of Devices.
+These includes Device for bio-metric capture (Fingerprint, Iris, Web camera etc.) Device management includes Viewing, Creating, Editing, Activating, Deactivating and Decommission of Devices.
 An Administrator should have the role of a Zonal Admin to do this.
 A Zonal Admin can manage only Devices under his/her administrative zone.

 #### 5.3.1 View Device
 The Admin portal allows Zonal Admin to view the list of all Devices available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of Decommissioned Devices but only Active and Inactive Devices.